bubaley/fastapi-mason/docs/quick-start.md

 ## 🎉 What You Get

-Your API is now running at `http://localhost:8000` with these endpoints:
+Check Your API `http://localhost:8000/docs` with these endpoints:

 ### Project Endpoints